losrobbos/coding-advanced-resources/README.md

 So we get these common problems we need to tackle:

 - solve the user problems by CREATING & ARRANGING our classes and functions to work together properly
-- keep the code EXTENDABLE, so we can add new features without the need to change all our code on new requirements
+- keep the code FLEXIBLE & EXTENDABLE, so we can add new features without the need to change all our code structure on new requirements
-- keep the app PERFORMANT, so it will not collapse if we get more and more active users

 And we are lucky.